RNChakraborty/VagrantVMProvision/README.md

-	\ngit...
+	git...
 Installed
-        \nmysql...
+        mysql...
 Not Installed!
-        \napache...
+        apache...
 Installed
-	\nGithub respository will not be cloned!!!
+	Github respository will not be cloned!!!
 All 3 of the applications need to be installed

 Thus, in order for the tool to clone the git repository, all 3 of the applications (git,mysql,apache) needs to be installed and should be selected when asked while running try_vagrant.sh script
 ** Remember to run vagrant destroy every time before running try_vagrant.sh **